hmvella/BootstrapTableHelper/README.md

 # BootstrapTableHelper
-Helper classes for simple integration of [Wenzhixin's Bootstrap Table](http://bootstrap-table.wenzhixin.net.cn/) with ASP.NET MVC/Core Entity Framework or NPoco ORMs when using Server Side pagination.
+Helper classes for simple integration of [Wenzhixin's Bootstrap Table](http://bootstrap-table.wenzhixin.net.cn/) with ASP.NET MVC Entity Framework or NPoco ORMs when using Server Side pagination.
 Provides support for dynamic sorting, searching and pagination.

 Use BootstrapHelper.cs for EntityFramework;
 Use NPBootstrapHelper.cs for Npoco;